paulkass/LockSuspend/README.md

 The `locksuspend` command should run then.

+### LockHibernate

+The `lockhibernate` command is just like `locksuspend` but instead of suspending (saving the system state to RAM) it puts the system in hibernation (saving the system state to hard disk).

 ### Software

 This works for KDE 5.x, but I haven't tested it on earlier versions.